ianmcdonald/ianmcdonald.github.io/_posts/2015-04-24-simple-dynamic-copyright.markdown

 }
 {% endhighlight %}

-To initialize it, just pass in the selector that you want to write the copyright info into, optionally including a name and a start date.
+To invoke it, pass in the selector that you want to write the copyright info into, optionally including a name and a start date.
 For example:

 {% highlight javascript %}
 copyrightInfo('.copyright', 'Ian Mcdonald', '1986');
 {% endhighlight %}

-The initialization above would write:
+The invocation above would write:
 <br><em class="copyright"></em>

 <script>